What is the Leopard 2 tank, and why does Ukraine want it?

 More generally, he said, tanks can allow for more effective use of infantry.
 In open terrain, tanks can lead, allowing infantry to follow safely.
 In urban or wooded areas, infantry can move in first, preventing the enemy from hiding and striking with concealed anti-tank weaponry.

-Ukraine's leaders had hoped for an announcement Friday, but their wait will continue after German officials declined to make a decision at the Ramstein meeting.
+Ukrainian soldiers will also need to be trained on their operation and maintenance.

-On Friday, Pistorius, the German defense minister, said that officials were still evaluating the pros and cons of sending the tanks.
-"I am very sure there will be a decision in the short term," he added.
+German officials said they would likely make a second shipment of Leopard 2 tanks in the future, but did not say when.

-The U.S. has also been reluctant to send M1 Abrams tanks, which defense officials argue are not as practical for the Ukrainian battleground as the Leopard 2s, which are lighter than newer variants of the Abrams and are more easily maintained.
+The U.S. had previously been reluctant to send M1 Abrams tanks, which defense officials had argued are not as practical for the Ukrainian battleground as the Leopard 2s, which are lighter than newer variants of the Abrams and are more easily maintained.

-"The maintenance and the high cost that it would take to maintain an Abrams — it just doesn't make sense to provide that to the Ukrainians at this moment," Pentagon spokesperson Sabrina Singh said at a Thursday briefing.
+"The maintenance and the high cost that it would take to maintain an Abrams — it just doesn't make sense to provide that to the Ukrainians at this moment," Pentagon spokesperson Sabrina Singh said at a briefing last week.

 Another drawback with the Abrams is less fuel efficient than the Leopard 2, which is designed to use diesel fuel — and diesel is more readily available in Ukraine's wartime supply chains.